MrMatt57/MrMatt.io/hugo/content/now.md

 I am enjoying some downtime with family and some "free" time to do some maintnance on this site.

-Fishing: Too cold, getting down into the single digits this week.

-Amatuer Radio: Exploring AMSats, still working FT-8, uBitx build in the works.

-Quads: Mostly flying the tiny whoop around the house.

-The Arcade cab build is complete, I plan on adding details to the site soon.
+Fishing: Reservior permit form in the mail.
+Getting tackle ready.

+Amatuer Radio: G5RV damaged in windstorm... looking into building a replacement, ZS6BKW?

+Quads: Havn't flown in awhile...

-*This was updated December 28th 2017*
+*This was updated January 25th 2019*